 When you and your designer start playing with different rooms, consider how your final design will flow and how your family can function in each space.
 For example, to reduce noise in sleeping areas, it is wise to keep bedrooms away from communal areas of the home.
 Likewise, if you’re the kind of family that tends to gather around the kitchen, an open floor plan that has easy flow between the living room, kitchen, and dining area would be a good fit for you.
 This kind of design of your own house floor plans also allows for great flow between rooms.

 Light has a profound effect on man.
 In fact, in areas that see less natural light during the winter months, Seasonal Affective Disorder (SAD) is not uncommon.
 This disorder brings about a feeling of depression with weight gain, sleepiness during the day, social withdrawal, and lethargy.
 If you’ve suffered from SAD in the past, or if you’re moving to a location with long, cloudy winters (such as the Pacific Northwest), it’s smart to add a skylight to your custom house plan to maximize natural light. your home.
 Heck, even if you’ve never felt sad on a cloudy day, skylights are smart because they reduce the need for artificial lighting and provide 30 percent more light than vertical windows.

 The placement of rooms in a custom home plan also includes lighting.
 For example, if you want to enjoy the natural light of the morning in your dining room.
 Then it would be wise to face east, where it will catch the morning sun.

 Meditating on the items listed above can help you build the home of your dreams.
 As you work with your home designer, take your time.
-Remember that it’s far easier to be clear in advance about what you do.
-And don’t do than to remodel your custom home later.
+Design my own house and keep remember that it’s far easier to be clear in advance about what you do.
+And don’t do that to remodel your custom home later.